segmentio/segment-docs/src/connections/delivery-overview.md

 Delivery Overview is a visual observability tool designed to help Segment users diagnose event delivery issues to any cloud-streaming destination receiving events from cloud-streaming sources.

 > info "Delivery Overview is currently in beta"
 > This means that the Delivery Overview feature is in active development, and some functionality may change before it becomes generally available.
-Beta users of Delivery Overview won't have access to the Event Delivery setting.
+Beta users of Delivery Overview won't have access to the Event Delivery tab.
 Delivery Overview does not currently support storage destinations, device-mode destinations, object sources, or event tracing.

 ## Key features